 The length of your visa will depend on how long you applied for.
 You can apply for a visa for between 1 to 5 years.
 The choice is down to each applicant.
 If you wish to stay longer than anticipated, you can also apply to extend your visa.
 There is no limit as to how many times you can apply for an extension.
 Similar to the initial application, each extension can last for a period between 1 – 5 years.

 Global Talent visa holders who continue to satisfy the requirements for an extension and demonstrate sufficient knowledge of the English language and life in the UK are eligible to apply for indefinite leave to remain.
-How soon you can apply for settlement depends on which category you are in:
+You can apply if you were endorsed in your field as either:

 What you can and cannot do